 Here are some other details about Advantage Auto Loans to consider.

-- Advantage Auto Loans will consider most credit profiles, including applicants who’ve gone through bankruptcy or a vehicle repossession.
+- Advantage Auto Loans will consider most credit profiles, including applicants looking for a car loan after bankruptcy or a vehicle repossession.

 - If you’re an independent contractor or self-employed, you can still apply for an auto loan as long as you can prove your income.

-- If you’ve never owned or leased a car before and have not previously gotten auto financing, Advantage Auto will still consider your loan application.
+- If you’re a first-time car-buyer and have never owned or leased a car or previously gotten auto financing, Advantage Auto will still consider your loan application.

 - The platform’s lenders report to all three major consumer credit bureaus, which could help you build your credit — as long as you make your loan payments on time and handle the loan responsibly.